nightscout/trio-docs/docs/EN/operate/build.md

 ## Verify Open-iAPS Version

-Verify the Open-iAPS code was successfully updated by examining the `APP_VERSION` value shown in the Config.xcconfig file.
+Verify that the Open-iAPS code was successfully updated by examining the `APP_VERSION` value in the Config.xcconfig file.
 (Refer to the graphic below.)
 Make sure what is shown in your Xcode display matches the expected version on the Open-iAPS GitHub Releases page.

-If you are using the GitHub method, you can view this same file in your fork of the Open-iAPS repository.
+If using the GitHub method, you can view this same file in your fork of the Open-iAPS repository.

 ![verify version](img/xcode-build-version.png){width="600"}
 {align="center"}